What is Breast Augmentation?

 Are mammograms less effective when breast implants are in place?

 Breast implants do hide a certain amount of breast tissue on mammography.
 Additional mammographic views are recommended to maximize the amount of breast tissue seen, however.
 This does mean additional radiation at the time of mammography, but the total amount is certainly not excessive.
 Digital mammograms and MRI’s do not produce radiation and offer excellent breast analysis.

 If my breasts droop is a breast lift needed?

 Generally, if the nipple is at or below the breast crease, a lift (mastopexy) can be beneficial.
 Weight loss or past pregnancies are the most common causes for breast droop.
 The medical term for breast droop is ptosis.
 To achieve a lifting of the breast, the breast skin is excised and the “breast skin envelope” is made tighter.
 The scars on the breast that result from this lift are considerable, but usually heal very well.
 With the excess skin removed, the breasts rise to a more youthful level.
 Some women may require a breast implant (augmentation mastopexy) as well in order to get adequate lift and fullness.

 What is recovery like?

 Most breast augmentation patients have only moderate soreness for a few days, but this improves quickly thereafter.
-Contrary to what you read on the Internet, breast augmentation patients in our Baltimore, Maryland office truly have very little pain postoperatively.
-Most people take off 3-5 days from work to recuperate.
+Contrary to what you may read on the internet, breast augmentation patients at our practice truly have very little pain postoperatively.
+Most of our patients only need to take off 3-5 days from work to recuperate.

 Can I speak to some of your previous patients who had this surgery and get a reference?

 Absolutely, we would encourage this.
-My past breast augmentation patients are my greatest endorsement.
+Our past breast augmentation patients are our greatest endorsement.
 The staff in our office will gladly arrange this for you.